-The weather is finally warming up and soon you might have to turn over to your air conditioner.
+The weather is finally warming up and soon you might have to turn over your air conditioner.
 Along with setting up your annual air conditioner service with the team at Air Houston Mechanical LLC, there are some other things you can do to keep comfortable and save money this season.

 Raise Your Thermostat